pycontribs/pyrax/docs/cloud_networks.md

 In the first form, you pass either a `CloudNetwork` object or the ID of the network to be deleted to the pyrax.cloud_networks client.
 However, if you already have a `CloudNetwork` object for the network to be deleted, you can simply call its `delete()` method directly.

-Please note that you cannot delete a network that is attached to a server.
-As there is no way to "unattach" a network from a server, you must first delete the server if you want to delete the network.
 If you attempt to delete a network that is attached to one or more servers, a **`NetworkInUse`** exception is raised.
+To remedy this, the network must be detached from each server.
+See the examples below for more information.

 ## Creating a Server with an Isolated Network
-Isolated networks can only be attached to servers when the servers are being created; you cannot attach an isolated network to an existing server.
+Isolated networks can be attached to servers when the servers are being created.

 There is an optional `networks` parameter available in the `create()` command when creating a new server.
 If you do not specify this, the server is created with the public and private networks by default.
 If you do include the `networks` parameter, **you must specify all the networks for that server**, including the default networks.
 The Cloud Servers `create()` command expects the argument for the `networks` parameter to be in a particular format, so `pyrax` makes that easy for you by providing the `get_server_networks()` method on both the `CloudNetwork` and the `CloudNetworksClient` classes.